 In addition, Pallars Sobirà has the largest lake in the Pyrenees (Certascan) and the highest peak in the Principality (the Pica de Estados).

-Nature lovers will enjoy the Aigüestortes National Park and San Mauricio Lake, one of the two National Parks of Catalonia and one of the great riches of the Pyrenees.
+Nature lovers will enjoy the National Park of Aigüestortes and the lake of Sant Maurici, one of the two National Parks of Catalonia and one of the great treasures of the Pyrenees.

-Water is the protagonist, since the park has more than 200 lakes, rivers, streams and glaciers, as well as a great diversity of typical mountain fauna and flora (chamois, golden eagles, quebrantaossos, partridges, tortillas, chamois, marmots, etc. .).
+Water is the protagonist, since the park has more than 200 lakes, rivers, streams and glaciers, as well as a great diversity of typical mountain fauna and flora (chatters, golden eagles, woodpeckers, partridges, trout, chamois, marmots, etc.).